Ají (sauce): Description

-Recipes vary dramatically from person to person and from region to region, depending on preference.
 Ají has been prepared in Andean countries such as Bolivia, Colombia, and Peru since at least the time of the Incas, who called it uchu.

-In Colombia and Ecuador, for example, food is traditionally mild, so ají can be added to almost any dish to add some flavor and spice.
 It is usually added to other foods such as anticuchos, chugchucaras, soup, chorizo, or empanadas.

+In Colombia and Ecuador, food is traditionally milder, so ají can be added to almost any dish to add flavor and spice.
+Recipes vary dramatically from person to person and from region to region, depending on preference.